 - 17PARTNERSHIPS FOR THE GOALS

-This BLOG will try to address ALL SDG's.
-Here we started with SDG-13, CLIMATE ACTION and will be updating the same annually, and if anyone would like to develop some content in any of the other goals and post an article in this site you are welcome to contact email@example.com and we'll help you achieve that.
+This BLOG will try to address ALL SDGs.
+Here we started with SDG-13, CLIMATE ACTION, and will be updating the same annually.
+And if anyone wants to develop some content in any of the other goals and post an article on this site, you are welcome to contact email@example.com, and we’ll help you achieve that.